popdemtech/smartsite/walkthrough/2_Basics/7_1_click_tracker.md

 </script>
 ```

-### 4. Make API request on click
+### 2. Make an API request on click
 For the moment, the click handling function only prints out `'Button clicked!'`.
-The desired functionality is for the button click to initiate a request to the webserver.
-The webserver will receive the request and add a `Click` database record.
+The desired functionality on click is to initiate a request to the webserver.
+The webserver will then receive the request and add a `Click` record to the database.

 From the front-end, we will use the Fetch API to make and handle the network request.
 The Fetch API provides a JavaScript interface for fetching resources and interacting with the HTTP pipeline.
-Within a browser (e.g. Chrome), a global  `fetch()` method provides an easy-to-use way to fetch resources asynchronously across the network.
+Within a browser (e.g. Google Chrome), the  `fetch()` method provides an easy-to-use way to fetch resources asynchronously across the network.

-The `fetch()` method returns a Promise.
-A JavaScript Pro
+The `fetch()` method accepts a web route to request (i.e. "fetch") and returns a `Promise`.
+The `Promise` object represents the eventual completion of an asynchronous operation, such as a network request.
+The data returned from a `Promise` is accessed via its `.then()` method.
+There are many more features to the `Promise` interface; see the resources of this section for guide to `Promise`s.
+For now, we will only be using `.then()`.

-Replace the `console.log` within the click handler with a `fetch` call.
+Replace the `console.log` statement within the click handler with a `fetch` call.

 <div class="filename">views/click-tracker.liquid</div>